EmulairEmulator/Emulair-Lemuroid-clone/README.md

 ## Name Meaning
 "Emulair" is a triple entendre and the name is inspired by the Lawnchair launcher (not associated with Emulair).
 Firstly, "Emulair" sounds similar to the word "Emulator" (if you try hard enough).
 Secondly, "Emulair" means "lair of the emu bird", an animal commonly associated with emulators, given their similar names.
 Lastly, "Emulair" also means "lair for all your emulators", which is similar to "Vimm's Lair", a place for preserving video games.

+## Legal
+Copyright (C) 2023 Radu Bratan

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.